Key Takeaways:

 Key Features:

-Monetization Potential: Subscription plans, premium reporting tools, and export features for accounting, tax preparation, and detailed financial analysis.
+Monetization Potential: Subscription plans, premium reporting tools, and export features for accounting, tax preparations, and detailed financial analysis.

 11. Competition and Event Management App

-Target Users: Event organizers, riders, trainers, equestrian clubs, competition bodies, and stable managers involved in managing horse events.
+Target Users: Event organizers, riders, trainers, judges, equestrian clubs, and spectators following live competitions.

 Key Features:

 Business Benefits: The app reduces manual work, prevents errors, and improves participant satisfaction.
-Organizers save time, manage events efficiently, and create a professional experience for attendees.
+Organizers save time and create a professional experience for attendees.

 Monetization Potential: Revenue can come from event listing fees, registration commissions, and premium organizer tools for scoring, reporting, and communication.